Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Decomposition of Self-Energy

 Here, while the BCS-like superconducting contribution is represented by a Lorentzian,

 where $\Delta_0$ and $\Gamma$ are phenomenological parameters that correspond to a BCS-like superconducting gap and life time of quasiparticles, respectively.
-The background ${\rm Im}\Sigma_{\rm N}(k,\omega)$ can be represented by a linear combination of many Gaussian distributions, {where its large amplitude signals either the incoherence of electrons at that energy or some extrinsic origin arising from the experimental setup or background.} Then, the peak contribution cancelled in ${\rm Im}\Sigma^{\rm tot}(k,\omega)$ is obtained from ${\rm Im}\Sigma^{\rm nor}(k,\omega)$ as
+The background ${\rm Im}\Sigma_{\rm N}(k,\omega)$ \mi{can be} represented by a linear combination of many Gaussian distributions, {where its large amplitude signals \mi{either} the incoherence of electrons at that energy \mi{or some extrinsic origin arising from the experimental setup or background}.} Then, the peak contribution canceled in ${\rm Im}\Sigma^{\rm tot}(k,\omega)$ is, if it exists, obtained from ${\rm Im}\Sigma^{\rm nor}(k,\omega)$ as

 and from ${\rm Im}W (k,\omega)$ as

 where ${\rm Im}\Sigma_{\rm PEAK}(k,\omega) = - {\rm Im}W_{\rm PEAK}(k,\omega)$ holds. }